 One of the biggest challenges of employment in the U.S. is the complexity of regulations, which can vary substantially across different states and cities.
 On top of abiding by federal laws like the Fair Labor Standards Act (FLSA) and the Family and Medical Leave Act (FMLA), companies also face distinct requirements around minimum wage, overtime pay, workers’ compensation, and unemployment insurance in each jurisdiction.
 A U.S. EOR ensures that employees receive the correct statutory benefits and entitlements, taking care of tasks like state-by-state tax registrations, maintaining compliance with anti-discrimination laws, and issuing W-2 forms at year-end.

-Hire in United States
+Hire in the United States

 Fifty states, fifty sets of rules: FICA, FUTA, state unemployment insurance, at-will variations, and state-specific wage-and-hour regulations.